K-stability of relative flag varieties: Simple test configurations on flag bundles

-where the sum is over all partitions $\nu$ and $\mu$ whose sizes sum up to the size of $\lambda$ and the coefficient $N_{\nu,\mu,\lambda}$ is the Littlewood-Richardson coefficient.
-Using the projection formula, Riemann-Roch and additivity of the Euler characteristic we see that
+where the sum is over all partitions $\nu$ and $\mu$ whose sizes sum up to the size of $\lambda$ and the coefficient $M^λ_{\nu,\mu}$ is the \emph{Littlewood-Richardson coefficient}.
+Using the K\"{u}nneth formula, Riemann-Roch on $\PP^1$ and additivity of the Euler characteristic we see that

-Higher cohomology in the Euler characteristics above vanishes as $F,G$ and $E$ are ample and Schur powers of ample bundles are ample \cite[Theorem 5.2]{Hartshorne1966}.
-The vector space